-Students investigate how machines are used along a 1930-1950s era salmon canning line with a machine demonstration.
-Students must use their knowledge of simple and complex machines to design their own version of a machine that will speed up the canning process.
+Students investigate how simple machines are used together along a 1930’s to 1950’s era salmon canning line with a machine demonstration.
+Students must use their knowledge of simple and complex machines to design their own version of a canning line machine that will speed up the canning process.

 What was life like for the people who lived and worked in one of BC’s cannery towns?
-After a snapshot tour of our Canning Line exhibit, the Cannery’s general store serves as the backdrop for a detective game.
+After a snapshot tour of our canning line exhibit, the cannery’s general store serves as the backdrop for the history mystery.
 Students will work in teams to discover the identity of six cannery workers.
-Conversations with the store clerks, access to documents and artifact replicas provide the clues that will reveal the personal story of these workers and bring the multicultural history of BC’s fishing industry to life.
+Conversations with store clerks, access to documents and artifact replicas provide the clues that will reveal the personal story of thee workers and bring the multicultural history of BC’s fishing industry to life.